 We agreed to leave it there, best for all concerned I think…

-So, out in to the world and a light missle (autocorrect tried to change that to missile – that would have been a cracking start to the day) had descended.
+So, out in to the world and a light missle (autocorrect tried to change that to missile – which would have been a cracking start to the day) had descended.
 We walked down to the shore and stood for 10 minutes watching an otter in the Loch.
-I say Otter, but it turned out it was a partially submerged rock, playing Stars in their Eyes.
+I say otter, but it turned out it was a partially submerged rock, playing Stars in their Eyes.
 “Tonight, Matthew, I’m going to be, Tarka”

 Onwards then through the Loch side woodland.
 Quite a good start, enthusiasm fizzing from us like a recently opened can of Irn Bru.

 The first 7 miles were quite pleasant and we spotted some wildlife: a tree creeper, a dipper, some feral goats.
 I blame the last ones on Scotland’s nanny state.

 Unfortunately, the rain increased after about 5 miles and Jo was starting to have trouble getting her ever expanding hair through narrow gaps.
 Eventually, we came to a hotel and stopped for refreshments.

 We were greeted by a Geordie member of staff (never a good start) who showed us into the walkers’ baggage room to stow our wet coats, rucksacks, etc. He also asked us if we were walking the WHW and had we read up on the route.
 Thinks <Why no man, I diven’t think wor have done, like> I didn’t say it, didn’t want to waste the irony on the poor soul.